-Statutory Rules 2017, No. 69 r.
-35 Part 5 - Application Requirements for Grants Generally (2) The inventory of the assets and liabilities is in an approved form and is to include particle of the following matters: (a) the real and personal estate which the deceased possessed, or was entitled to, at the time of his or her death; (b) the jurisdiction in which each item of the real and personal estate of the deceased is located; (c) an assessment of the fair and reasonable gross value of each item of the real and personal estate of the deceased, as at the date of death of the deceased; (d) the source of the assessment of the fair and reasonable gross value as specified in paragraph (c); (e) the amount of each liability, if any, owed by the deceased as at the date of the swearing of the affidavit supporting the application for a grant in relation to the estate; (f) the amount of any funeral expenses, or related expenses incurred with respect to the deceased.
-(3) assess of the s otherwise directed by the Registrar, an ment of the fair and reasonable gross value real and personal estate of the deceased not require the evidence of an expert.
+- (2) The inventory of the assets and liabilities is to be in an approved form and is to include particulars of the following matters: - (a) the real and personal estate which the deceased possessed, or was entitled to, at the time of his or her death; - (b) the jurisdiction in which each item of the real and personal estate of the deceased is located; - (c) an assessment of the fair and reasonable gross value of each item of the real and personal estate of the deceased, as at the date of death of the deceased; - (d) the source of the assessment of the fair and reasonable gross value as specified in paragraph (c); - (e) the amount of each liability, if any, owed by the deceased as at the date of the swearing of the affidavit supporting the application for a grant in relation to the estate; - (f) the amount of any funeral expenses, or related expenses incurred with respect to the deceased. - (3) Unless otherwise directed by the Registrar, an assessment of the fair and reasonable gross value of the real and personal estate of the deceased does not require the evidence of an expert.